 If simply adjusting your water and fiber intake doesn’t do the trick, try flax seed tea.
 This is an old German remedy for constipation associated with dry, hard stools.
 Simply mix 2 tablespoons of flax seeds in 4 cups of boiling water, simmer on low heat and strain.
 The tea is quite thick and slippery, almost like syrup, and you can flavor it with honey or stevia (Wisdom Natural SweetLeaf Sweet Drops in Vanilla Crème flavor is my favorite).
 Drink a few cups a day and experience how well it supports your natural healthy digestion.
 This recipe may also help with other minor stomach or digestive pains.
 What’s great is that it’s an inexpensive, easy-to-make homemade tea that can become a regular part of your diet to help you have healthier digestion.

-Probiotics, the healthy bugs found in yogurt, can also help support health digestion.* If you’ve taken certain medications like antibiotics, or when you’re under chronic stress, the populations of the good bugs can shift in your intestines.
+Probiotics, the healthy bugs found in yogurt, can also help support healthy digestion.* If you’ve taken certain medications like antibiotics, or when you’re under chronic stress, the populations of the good bugs can shift in your intestines.
 Using a probiotic supplement during these times can help maintain your digestive health and regularity.* It’s always a good idea to take probiotics with prebiotics (a type of food the healthy bugs eat) such as FOS (fructooligosaccharides).
-Vitacost Probiotic 15-35, with 35 billion organisms and FOS, is an excellent product to add to your daily regimen.
+NOW Foods Probiotic Defense, with 1 billion organisms and FOS, is an excellent product to add to your daily regimen.
+Garden of Life RAW Probiotics Women may also help provide relief for occasional gas and constipation.*

 If you still need more help, Organic Smooth Move Tea by Traditional Medicinals is another option.
 This tea gently supports elimination with senna leaf, and it contains other herbs that support healthy digestion including ginger, coriander, fennel and licorice root.* You can drink up to two cups a day to support regularity.
 A word of caution: if you have high blood pressure, don’t use this product because licorice root can increase blood pressure in some people.
 Also, if you’ve done all that you can do increase your regularity and you’re still not seeing improvement with these methods, please see your healthcare provider for a thorough evaluation.